-There’s no denying that the luxury interior design sphere has been dominated by dark woods for the last few years.
+There’s no denying that the luxury interior design sphere has been dominated by dark wood furniture for the last few years.
 Rich and powerful – it’s understandable.
-Ebony macassar, wenge and ziricote have become synonymous with opulence and quality whilst blonde woods being associated with a more simplified (particularly Scandinavian) design aesthetic.
-And if Scandi style wasn’t your preferred look, it became almost impossible to incorporate blonde woods into your scheme in a luxurious way.
+Ebony macassar, wenge and ziricote have become synonymous with opulence and quality whilst blonde wood furniture being associated with a more simplified (particularly Scandinavian) design aesthetic.
+And if Scandi style wasn’t your preferred look, it became almost impossible to incorporate light wood furniture into your scheme in a luxurious way.

-The paradigm is finally shifting, however, and the trend towards paler hues is coming into its own with many designers opting for woods on the lighter end of the palette.
+The paradigm is finally shifting, however, and the trend towards light wood furniture is coming into its own with many designers opting for woods on the lighter end of the palette.
 Sycamore, eucalyptus and birds eye maple, along with limed finishes (see the newest Eaton Square collection), are experiencing a renaissance in the most stylish of ways.

 Ahead of its time, Helen Green Design has been blazing the trail towards lighter woods for many years, championing the look in its transitional projects and in its classic contemporary furniture collection.

 Sheena Notley-Griffiths, the studio’s Head of Design, explains, “[We’ve] been using limed light oaks for a number of years as it lends itself particularly well to both country and beach house projects, creating a refined rustic feel which is sympathetic to its surroundings.
 The versatile nature of pale timbers mean they are equally at home in city environments and townhouses.
 Used for joinery or flooring, they provide a subtle backdrop, often to colourful art collections or even to carefully curated accessories, both of which add interest to a neutral base build.”

 Here, the designer discusses how her team have mastered the look, where to begin and where it works best.